BookingBug/dev.bookingbug.com/readme.md

 `npm install` To install all the node and bower dependencies.
 It also then builds all the assets with grunt.

-That's it the app starts strait away after install.

-If you've already installed everything just run `npm start` This launches the app and watches the `javascript/, css/` and `views/` directories for a change and then reboots/rebuilds where necessary.
+then run `npm start` This launches the app and watches the `javascript/, css/` and `views/` directories for a change and then reboots/rebuilds where necessary.

 # Heroku Support
 > Heroku is the nuts.
 If you've not heard of it check it out. like now.... why are you still reading this?